freiguy1/notes/notes/recipes/venison-roast.md

 - 1 small can of kerneled corn
 - 1 package of whole mushrooms (we like petite button mushrooms)
 - 2 little cans of cream of mushroom
-- 1 packet of lipton dry onion soup mix
+- 1 packet of lipton mushroom flavored dry onion soup mix
 - 6 sticks of celery
 - 1 tsp worchestershire sauce
 - 2 tsp A1 steak sauce